ronakrm/scene_classification/README.md

 ## Parameter Setup

-Parameters for grid search and model generation are set in the "Parameter Setup" section in SP/main.m.
+Parameters for grid search and model generation are set in the "Parameter Setup" section in SP/main.m

+*param1:deatils
+*param2:details

+## Results
-## Linear kernel vs Histogram-Intersection Kernel
+### Linear kernel vs Histogram-Intersection Kernel
+Here is why why one would wish to use the hist kern....

+We fixed the parameters to TODO and ran the classification training and testing both with and without using the Histogram Intersection Kernel.
+In general, the use of the kernel provides a significant accuracy boost.
+Below we report the accuracies and confusion matricies for both methods, averaged over 5 random reselections of training sets:
+  TODO confusionHIST
+  TODO confusionNONHIST

+### Kernel Methods

+confusion matrix/accuracy of various kernel methods (linear, quadratic, rbf, isect-hist)

+### Training Set Size
+  We fixed the parameters to TODO and varied the training set size from the set [asdf asdf asdfas].

+  TODO plot of accuracy vs training set size

+  comments on overfitting here

+### Grid Search